JAForbes/flagon/README.md

 Equivalent Operation: `(A & B) == B`

-Does a bit mask contain every true value of another bit mask.
+Does a bit mask contain every true value of another bit mask?

 e.g.
 ```js